Jb-31/Kassoulet360LBundle/README.md

 ### Step 1: Download the KassouletThreesixtyLearningBundle

-Add KassouletThreesixtyLearningBundle to your composer.json using the following construct:
+Add KassouletThreesixtyLearningBundle to your composer.json :

-    $ composer require kassoulet/threesixtyLearningBundle
+    "kassoulet/threesixtyLearningBundle": "dev-master"

 Composer will install the bundle to your project's ``vendor/kassoulet/threesixtylearningbundle`` directory.